-

 - Mood enhancement: Uplifts mood and creates a feeling of comfort.

-- Beneficial effect on digestion: Promotes normal functioning of the gastrointestinal tract.
+- Beneficial effect on digestion: Helps normalize the functioning of the gastrointestinal tract.

-Many tea lovers note the perfect combination of taste, strength and quality in the Druzhba puer.
-Its soft, balanced taste and pleasant aftertaste make it one of the favorites in the new line of teas.
+Many tea lovers remark on the perfect combination of flavor, strength, and quality in Druzhba Pu'er.
+Its soft, balanced taste and pleasant aftertaste make it a favorite in the new tea line.

 How to brew

-For brewing Shu Puerh "Friendship" it is recommended to use a teapot made of Yixing clay or a porcelain gaiwan.
-Water temperature is about 95°C. The brewing time of the first infusion is 30-40 seconds, subsequent infusions can be increased by 10-15 seconds.
+For brewing Shu Pu'er "Friendship," we recommend using a Yixing clay teapot or porcelain gaiwan.
+Water temperature is approximately 95°C. The first steeping time is 30-40 seconds; subsequent steepings can be increased by 10-15 seconds.

-Shu Puer "Friendship" is a great choice for those who value quality and natural taste.
-This tea will be a great addition to your tea collection and will allow you to enjoy the warmth and comfort of each cup.
+Shu Pu-erh "Friendship" is an excellent choice for those who value quality and natural flavor.
+This tea will be a wonderful addition to your tea collection and will allow you to enjoy the warmth and comfort of every cup.

-After the first rinse, a palette of aromas opens up: a woody trail, moss, a light mushroom note, dry bark, limestone heated by the sun, acorn.
+After the first rinse, a palette of aromas opens up: a woody trail, moss, a light mushroom note, dry bark, sun-baked limestone, acorn.

-This pu-erh can withstand up to 7 full steepings at a ratio of 10 g per Yixing clay teapot or gaiwan with a volume of 150-200 ml.
+This pu-erh can withstand up to 7 full steepings at a ratio of 10 g per Yixing clay teapot or gaiwan with a capacity of 150-200 ml.

-The aftertaste is long, milky and creamy with notes of biscuit and toffee.
+The finish is long, milky and creamy with notes of biscuit and toffee.

 Country